 I could go on and on, but I’ll cut to the chase.
 Every single magazine with the exception of Time Magazine made mention of weight loss, fat, dieting, or body image.
 And as it so happens, Time Magazine’s focus was on how to eat in today’s world (organic vs. processed food, etc…).

-And you wonder why we are obsessed with our weight, food, and how our bodies look?
+And you wonder why we are obsessed with our weight, food, and how our body standards?

 The fact that we are a culture obsessed with weight and body image did not come as a surprise to me.
 This unfortunate truth is something I have been aware of for a long time.
-We are a nation that is brainwashed.
-Socially conditioned to believe that our weight and the shape of our body is a critical component of our worth.
+Unrealistic body standards bombard us.

 We are a nation that is brainwashed.
 Socially conditioned to believe that our weight and the shape of our body is a critical component of our worth.

 What I found myself connecting to was how vital it is that we be proactive in our efforts to detach ourselves from this unhealthy obsession.
-I often tell clients as we are working together, that the moment they leave my office, they will be inundated with hundreds of messages, overt and covert, which will directly contradict everything we have talked about during the session.
+I often tell clients that the moment they leave my office, they will be inundated with hundreds of messages.
+Overt and covert, these messages will directly contradict everything we have talked about during the session.

-I do this to create a seat for empathy, so as to help them understand that this obsession with body image and dieting is something they have been taught, and to highlight that this indoctrination of thought continues on a daily basis.
+I do this to create a seat for empathy.
+To help them understand that this obsession with body image and dieting is something they have been taught.
+And to highlight that this indoctrination of thought continues on a daily basis.

-Understanding this helps clients to understand that in order to change their body image and general focus, consistent and repetitive proactive measures must be taken.
+This helps clients understand that in order to change their body image and general focus, consistent and repetitive proactive measures must be taken.

 You must take it upon yourself to start depositing into the positive body image account…

-Here are a few ways to begin to change your focus and rebuild your self-worth and body image:
+Here are a few ways to begin to change your focus and rebuild your self-worth and reject our culture’s body standards:

 1. Go On A Media Detox